This Is Not That: Worship

 Imagine how awkward it would be if your kids gathered around the breakfast table every morning to read your letters and sing songs about you—when all you wanted was to share eggs and laugh together.

-That’s the difference.
-Religion gathers around performance.
-Jesus reveals a God who gathers around a table.
-Not a deity desperate for applause, but a Father, Son, and Spirit who just want to eat with friends.
+The religious view of God gathers around performance.
+Jesus reveals a God who gathers with us around a table.
+Not a deity desperate for applause, but a Father, Son, and Spirit who just want to eat with the people they made.

-Perhaps this is why the early Church didn’t have stages or sermons like ours.
+Perhaps this is why the early Church didn’t have stages, set lists, or sermons like ours.
 They had tables in everyday homes.
-And at those tables, resurrection was proclaimed and freedom declared in conversations.
+And at those tables, resurrection was proclaimed and freedom was declared over shared meals.

 Worship Without “Should”